Top Cybersecurity Trends Shaping the Digital World in 2025

 5. What is post-quantum cryptography?

-Post-quantum cryptography (PQC) refers to encryption algorithms designed to be secure against quantum computing attacks, ensuring long-term data protection.
+Post-quantum cryptography uses algorithms that are secure even against quantum computing attacks, ensuring future-proof encryption.